-- frost-protection system - pump anti-block.
+- frost-protection system

+- pump anti-block

+- · valve actuator anti-block.

-7.2.2 SELECTOR SWITCH IN THE ON POSITION
+7.2.2 SELECTOR SWITCH IN THE HOT WATER ONLY POSITION

-When the selector switch is in the ON position, the status LED is illuminated and the LED display shows the current temperature measured at the thermistor.
+When the selector switch is in the HW only position, the status LED is illuminated and the LED display shows the current temperature measured at the secondary (DHW) thermistor.
+The divertor valve is in the DHW position.
+The appliance will respond to any DHW requests.